 The more I talked to her, the more I started to imagine a new and exciting future for myself and my family.
 A future when I was in control of my time, my energy and my finances.
 A future where that ever elusive “being present” is less of a Pinterest quote and more of a reality.
 A future where I get to go to reading hour at my daughter’s school, and take a holiday when I like.

 But how to get there?
-I knew I wanted to work with women - specifically mums - who inspire me, energise me, to whom I am making a profound and significant difference.
+I knew I wanted to work with women who inspire me, energise me, whom are making waves (or who want to) in their worlds.
+I knew I could make a profound and significant difference to their lives.
 I knew (let’s be frank) that I wanted to coach.

 But I didn’t feel I had the credibility or experience of running my own business, of mindset work or of coaching.

 In hindsight this was ridiculous - I’ve coached throughout my 13 year teaching career, working with students and staff, supporting them in making confident and powerful decisions about their futures.
 I’ve used specific strategies and techniques, received lots of training as part of my professional development, and been a very good listener!
 As a Head of Year I’ve effectively lead group coaching programmes for years.
 I led my team as a Head of Department, working with them individually on their goals and dreams and helping them to realise them.